 varying degrees of effectiveness and eco-friendliness.
 If this is your first go-around with spraying your trees, we recommend consulting a tree-care expert.
 These professionals know what works and what doesn’t and can help steer you in the right direction.
 There may be times when a non-organic spray is best and point out organic sprays that may not be as friendly to the environment as they say.
 With such a diversity of trees – and pests! – in the Portland area, you’ll have to do some research to make sure you’re using the right products on the right trees at the right time.

 Urban Forest Pro has more than 15 years of experience in the Portland, Or, area.
-Give us a call and we can find the right solution for you.
+Give us a call and we can find the right solution for your fall tree care.

 Finally, are your trees looking a little too healthy?
 By that we mean have they outgrown their area?
 Trees that have grown tall enough to interfere with power lines or pose a threat to structures can have their height reduced.
 Preferable to just topping the trees, reducing the height of the tree should still be done sparingly and by certified arborists.